dynamite-ready/movie-parser-cli/readme.md

 An pair of CLI apps written in Python.

 - `process-video.py` - Can split a video into small video files, based on the camera changes found in the movie upload.
 It can also take an individual movie file, capture it's frames, and save them as `.jpg`.
-Uses the PySceneDetect heavily - https://github.com/dynamite-ready/PySceneDetect.
+Uses the PySceneDetect library heavily - https://github.com/dynamite-ready/PySceneDetect.

 - `evaluate-images.py` - Takes a folder of image files, and will determine which of them are NSFW.
-It's based on ResNet50NSFW - https://github.com/emiliantolo/pytorch_nsfw_model
+It's based on ResNet50_NSFW - https://github.com/emiliantolo/pytorch_nsfw_model

 You can find more information at - https://raskie.com/post/practical-ai-autodetecting-nsfw